previsionio/prevision-quantum/docs/source/install.rst

 Install with Dockerfile
 -----------------------

-In order to deploy prevision-quantum-nn quickly on any plateforme, we provide with a simple ``Dockerfile``.
+In order to deploy prevision-quantum-nn quickly on any platform, we provide with a simple ``Dockerfile``.

 First, build the image with ``docker build``: